-Tax As Instrument Of Social & Economic Policy
+Tax As Instrument Of Soc & Econ Policy

 This seminar considers the use of tax instruments to achieve social and economic goals.
-Now is a perfect time for studying this because governments around the globe – including the Canadian government – are relying on tax measures to respond to the challenges of COVID-19 pandemic, globalization and digitalization, increasing wealth/income inequality, and the need to balance redistribution of income and economic growth.
-This seminar provides an opportunity for students to learn about tax policy in action, and more importantly, develop skills in legal and public policy analysis that can be applied in all areas of law.
+Now is a perfect time for studying this because governments around the globe – including the Canadian government – are relying on tax measures to respond to the social and economic challenges, such as building a strong Canadian economy in the face of US tariffs, balancing promotion of investment and economic development against reducing wealth/income inequality and promoting fairness.
+This seminar provides an opportunity for students to learn about tax policy in action, and more importantly, develop skills in legal and public policy analysis, research and writing that can be applied in all areas of law.

 To take this seminar, students should have an intellectual curiosity, and be prepared to read and think like a legal professional.
 A detailed course outline and written guidance for each module of the class will be provided in advance.